 This is the only year to claim the full 26% tax credit as it continues its decline towards 0%.
-In 2020, the incentive drops to 22%.
+In 2021, the incentive drops to 22%.
 On January 1, 2022, it ends permanently for homeowners.
-So, if you’re looking for the quickest payback for your solar investment, 2020 is your year.
-With permit backlogs running into 6 weeks in some cities, and installation schedules filling up fast, delaying is unwise.
+So, if you’re looking for the quickest payback for your solar investment, this year is your year.
+With permit backlogs running into 6 weeks in some cities and installation schedules filling up fast, delaying is unwise.
 To help put all this into perspective, we've put together three reasons to start your solar journey today.

 1. 26% Federal Investment Tax Credit